anira-project/anira/docs/sphinx/custom_backends.rst

-  method is loaded with the XNNPACK delegate's runtime options set to a workspace per delegate instance and no process-wide weight cache, so two executors never meet on the process-wide mutexes the prebuilt runtime otherwise takes around every call, at the price of a workspace and an unpacked copy of the weights per executor; and it is loaded and run under a no-thread-pool guard, so the delegate captures no thread pool and every call runs inline on the inference thread that made it.
+  method is loaded with the XNNPACK delegate's runtime options set to a workspace per delegate instance and no process-wide weight cache, so two executors never meet on the process-wide mutexes the prebuilt runtime otherwise takes around every call, at the price of a workspace and an unpacked copy of the weights per executor (memory grows with the model per executor, an exclusive handler's own included); and it is loaded and run under a no-thread-pool guard, so the delegate captures no thread pool and every call runs inline on the inference thread that made it.